robsaundersx/neat-starter-test/src/posts/foundation.md

 #### Example 4: Random Chords on a Circle

-The following example uses the one parameter version of `random()` to choose two angles and draw a connecting line between the positions these angles represent on a circle, centred in the middle of the window.
+The following example uses the one parameter version of `random()`{.language-java} to choose two angles and draw a connecting line between the positions these angles represent on a circle, centred in the middle of the window.

 ```java
 size(400, 400);